SensorLogicInc/snodar-releases/user_guides/gateway_snodar_migration_guide.md

 ![](images/fw_manual_update.png)

-d) Let this process complete, the SNOdar will reboot and flash Green.
+d) Let this process complete, and the SNOdar will reboot and the LEDs will flash <span style="color:green">Green</span> indicating successful diagnostics upon boot.

 ### 6. Set the Cloud Enable Icon to Green